 “I wouldn’t do that if I were you.”

-Dani whirled around toward the sound of the voice and saw an old man, shotgun raised.
-His wrinkled brown skin and white beard were recognizable anywhere.
+Dani’s head darted toward the sound of the voice and saw an old man, shotgun raised.
+His wrinkled brown skin and white beard were recognizable instantly to her.

 “Holy shit, Bob!”